2023 Best Value Health/Medical Admin Services Undergraduate Certificate Schools

 Full Health & Medical Administrative Services at Coahoma Community College Report

 The excellent undergraduate certificate programs at Hutchinson Community College helped the school earn the #2 place on this year’s ranking of the best value health & medical administrative services schools in the United States.
-Hutchinson Community College is a small public school located in the town of Hutchinson.
+Hutchinson Community College is a small public school located in the distant town of Hutchinson.

-Out of the 675 schools in the United States that were part of this year’s ranking, Camden County College landed the # 3 spot on the list.
-Located in the suburb of Blackwood, Camden County College is a public school with a medium-sized student population.
+Out of the 675 schools in the United States that were part of this year’s ranking, Rochester Community and Technical College landed the # 4 spot on the list.
+Located in the medium-sized city of Rochester, Rochester Community and Technical College is a public school with a small student population.

 Out-of-state tuition fees for undergraduate students at Rochester Community and Technical College are $5,670 per year.
 While working on their Undergraduate Certificate, health & medical administrative services majors at Rochester Community and Technical College accumulate an average of around $20,499 in student debt.